-The majority of the school building and playground is accessible for a child in a wheelchair, including the raised playground and playing field.
+The school building and playground is accessible for a child in a wheelchair, including the playground and playing field.
 The school will take account of the needs of students and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises.